-When the holidays, game days, or last-minute gatherings call for something special, an Easy Charcuterie Board featuring Bridgford Foods is the answer!
-With savory salami and pepperoni stored conveniently in your pantry and freshly baked garlic rosemary breadsticks made from Bridgford Parkerhouse Style Rolls, you’ll have a delicious appetizer spread ready in no time.
+When the holidays, game days, or last-minute gatherings call for something special, an easy charcuterie board is the perfect solution!
+This effortless spread is loaded with flavors and textures, featuring savory salami and pepperoni, freshly baked garlic rosemary breadsticks, and an assortment of cheeses, fruits, nuts, and spreads.
+With Bridgford Foods pantry-friendly meats and Bridgford Parkerhouse Style Rolls, you can create a beautiful, delicious appetizer board in no time.

 This post is brought to you by Bridgford Foods.